padogrid/bundle-hazelcast-4-k8s-oc_operator_wan/README.md

 ## 6.1.
 Launch Hazelcast in `$PROJECT_WAN2`

 Launch the Hazelcast cluster in the `$PROJECT_WAN2` project first.
-Since Hazelcast currently does not provide the WAN discovery service, we must first start the target cluster and get the its member cluster IP addresses.
+Since Hazelcast currently does not provide the WAN discovery service, we must first start the target cluster and get its member cluster IP addresses.

 ```bash
 cd_k8s oc_wan; cd bin_sh